Yadkin River: State trail

 In 1985, the NC General Assembly established the Yadkin River State Trail as a paddle trail which follows the river for 163 mi.
 The paddle trail is a part of the North Carolina State Trails System, which is a section of the NC Division of Parks and Recreation.
 A system of launch points and camping locations were created along the river for the trail.

 Geography

 Principal tributaries of the Yadkin include the Reddies, Roaring, Mitchell, Fisher, Ararat and South Yadkin Rivers.

 Water supply

 Water supplies for many communities in North and South Carolina are taken from the Yadkin-Pee Dee and during drought years the division of the water is a contentious issue.
 The Mitchell River was impacted in the 1980s by massive runoff of sediment from land clearing at the Olde Beau development.
 Numerous citations from the NC EPA were issued against developer Earl Slick but the development proceeded.
-Today the golf course community near Roaring Gap is a good tax base for impoverished Allegheny County.

-Cones Lake is a reservoir located immediately upstream of where the Yadkin River begins, marking it the one of the initial sources of the Yadkin River.
+Cones Lake is a reservoir located immediately upstream of where the Yadkin River begins, marking it one of the initial sources of the Yadkin River.